 How to Become a Computer, ATM, or Office Machine Repairer

-Employers often prefer workers who have training in electronics from the military or a vocational school.
-Workers who study basic electronics at a vocational school typically learn about circuits and transistors.
-They are also taught how to troubleshoot major issues, which means discovering which part is causing a machine to malfunction.
-A basic understanding of mechanical equipment is also important because many of the parts that fail in office machines and ATMs, such as paper loaders, are mechanical.
+In these classes students learn how to troubleshoot major issues, such as discovering which part is causing a machine to malfunction.
+A basic understanding of mechanical equipment is important because many of the parts that fail in office machines and ATMs, such as paper loaders, are mechanical.
 Those who do not take college classes may gain this knowledge though military training or high school vocational classes.

-Repairers typically know electronics when they are hired.
+Repairers typically have some experience with electronics before they are hired.
 However, because the tools they use vary by specialty, repairers usually get some company-specific training on the job to become familiar with diagnostic tools, such as proprietary software.
 As new tools and technology become available, repairers will typically attend classes that teach how to use and apply these tools.

 In some cases, entry-level repairers with limited knowledge and experience will get on-the-job training from more experienced mentors.
 Newly hired repairers may work on problems that are less complex, such as doing preventive maintenance on machines.
 However, with experience, they can advance to positions where they maintain more sophisticated systems.

 Various organizations offer certification for computer, ATM, and office machine repairers.
 For example, the Electronics Technicians Association International (ETA) offers more than 80 certification programs in numerous electronics specialties for varying levels of competence.
 Certification from equipment manufacturers is also available.

 To become certified, applicants must meet several prerequisites and pass a comprehensive written or online exam.
 Certifications show a level of competency, and they can make an applicant more attractive to employers or increase an employee’s opportunity for advancement.

 Over time, repairers become experts in their specialty and may train entry-level repairers.
 They may also move into management positions where they supervise other repairers.